ncmadhu/DjangoSamples/README.md

 eg. django-admin startapp sampleModels
 7. Add the newly created apps and third party apps installed using pip to the settings.py under the INSTALLED_APPS
 8. Add the necessary changes to the Database section in the settings.py file
+9. To add a user to the postgresql use the command CREATE USER djangoUser WITH PASSWORD 'djangoPassword';
+10. Create a database with owner
+CREATE DATABASE djangoSamples WITH OWNER djangoUser;